panlyp/filesend/README.md

 See screenshots [here](/screenshots).

 ## Setup
-1. Create the database `filesend`
-2. Modify `src/config/db.php` based on your DB settings
+1. Modify `src/config/db.php` based on your DB settings
-3. Run Apache and MySQL Server
+2. Run Apache and MySQL Server
-4. Create tables using the following queries
+3. Create tables using the following queries

 ```sql
 CREATE TABLE Users (